 When you’re lean, your momentum and success rely on a small group of people being able to design and test solutions to a wide variety of challenges.
-Even if everyone has the solutions-oriented mindset, you must be aware of an inherent risk of a collaborative team: groupthink.
+Even if everyone has the solutions-oriented mindset, you must be aware of an inherent challenge facing a collaborative team: how to prevent groupthink.

 In a lean organization, you must consciously combat groupthink.
 Here are five strategies for doing so:

 In lean organizations, each person is critically important.
-When holding an interview, spend time talking about more than her resume; learn her story.
-How will she add to the diversity of interests, experiences, passions and positions represented?
+When holding an interview, spend time talking about more than their resume; learn their story.
+How will they add to the diversity of interests, experiences, passions and positions represented?

 2. Organize Your Space